utnet-org/utility/docs/architecture/next/README.md

-# How uncd will work
+# How unc-node will work
 The documents under this chapter are talking about the future of UNC - what we're planning on improving and how.

 (This also means that they can get out of date quickly :-).